Hubert Adair

-Sergeant Hubert Hastings "Paddy" Adair (1917–6 November 1940) was a World War II Royal Air Force pilot during the Battle of Britain.
+Hubert Adair (17 August 1917–6 November 1940) was an Irish-born pilot in the Royal Air Force during the Second World War.
+He flew in the Battle of France and in the subsequent Battle of Britain.

 Early life

-Adair was born in Norwich in 1917, the son of Robert and Elizabeth Adair, and was educated at the City of Norwich School.
+Hubert Hastings Adair was born in Castleblaney in the Republic of Ireland on 17 August 1917, the son of Robert and Elizabeth Adair.
+He initially went Carrickaslane School but following the death of his father, the Adair family moved to Norwich, in England, and he was educated at the City of Norwich School.

 Royal Air Force

 Adair joined the Royal Air Force in 1936.
-After completing his training he joined No. 88 Squadron RAF and flew the Fairey Battle aircraft during the Battle of France.
-Adair volunteered for Fighter Command.
-He converted to Hawker Hurricanes in August 1940 and joined No. 151 Squadron RAF at RAF Digby on 4 September 1940 and then was posted to No. 213 Squadron RAF at RAF Tangmere on 16 September 1940.
+After completing his training he joined No. 88 Squadron and flew the Fairey Battle light bomber during the Battle of France.
+Adair subsequently volunteered for Fighter Command, which had called for volunteers to train as fighter pilots.
+He converted to Hawker Hurricane fighters in August 1940 and joined No. 151 Squadron at RAF Digby on 4 September 1940 and then was posted to No. 213 Squadron RAF at RAF Tangmere on 16 September 1940.

-On 6 November 1940 Adair was killed in action over Southampton flying Hurricane AK-D (V7602).
+On 6 November 1940 Adair was killed in action over Southampton while flying Hurricane AK-D (V7602).
 It is believed that he was shot down by Major Helmut Wick of JG 2.
 Adair was posted as "missing in action" and was presumed to have come down in the English Channel.

-Later research found that Adair's Hurricane, V7602, crashed at Pigeon House Farm, Widley, Hampshire.
+Later research found that Adair's Hurricane, V7602, crashed at Pigeon House Farm, Widley, in Hampshire.
 When it was excavated on 6 October 1979, the pilot's remains were found and later sent to Portchester Crematorium for disposal.